-The thyroid test is essential as part of a preconception assessment for anyone trying to conceive.
+Therefore, screening for thyroid function should be performed as part of a preconception assessment for anyone trying to conceive.

 Many cases of thyroid problems are missed because a comprehensive test has not been performed.
-The thyroid blood tests should include the following:
+Thyroid blood tests should include the following:

 The TSH range is set statistically, with the lowest 2.5% of readings being defined as hypothyroidism and the top 2.5% being defined as hyperthyroidism.
-The “normal” range is so wide that there is good reason to question its validity.
-The TSH reference range in the UK remains the widest in the world (0.5-10 mlU/L) resulting in many people suffering symptoms of hypothyroidism without the benefit of a diagnosis or treatment.
+The broad “normal” range results in many people suffering symptoms of hypothyroidism without the benefit of diagnosis or treatment.
 Many people with Hashimoto’s autoimmune thyroid disease may have a normal TSH reading so this test alone cannot rule out the presence of thyroid disease.

 The TSH range for fertility differs from that for the general population.
-Ideally TSH levels should be monitored and lowered prior to fertility treatment and conception to reduce the risk of harm to the development of the baby and complications during the pregnancy.
+Ideally, TSH levels should be monitored and lowered prior to fertility treatment and conception to reduce the risk of harm to the development of the baby and complications during pregnancy.

 T4 and T3: